Joshua-McGee/doks/Overview.md

 ## How Agenda works

 Agenda connects to external calendars and meeting platforms to merge user meeting details into one simplified view, providing a more comprehensive picture of team availability and simplifying the scheduling workflow.
 With everyone's meeting details available within one space, you can quickly create teams and schedule meetings that work well for all.
+By using Agenda, you can even create cross-organization teams making vendor and contract work more streamlined.
+No one wants to burn budget trying to find a meeting time that works for everyone through multiple messages and emails.

 You can manage Agenda's capabilities through the simplified [user interface](UI.md) or integrate Agenda with your external applications using the [RESTful API](API.md).